Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-btc2x.md

 ​

 ```
-npm install --save -E git+https://git@github.com/money-on-chain/main-RBTC-contract.git
+npm install --save -E git+https://git@github.com/money-on-chain/RDOC-Contract.git
 ```

 Having done that lets you use our contract as a dependency to your contract.
 For this let's suppose you are doing some kind of contract that when executing a certain task charges a fixed commission.
-Now let's suppose that the commission is sent in RBTCs because it is easier for the user but actually you want some BitPros.
+Now let's suppose that the commission is sent in RIFs because it is easier for the user but actually you want some RIFPros.
 The good news is that you can do this instantly just by minting them.
 The code necessary to do this is actually pretty simple.
 ​
 You just have to import the contract
 ​